-The Office of Business Assistance participated in two virtual programs to promote HISD business, bid opportunities, and pre-bid meetings to its extensive contact list of minority companies during the fourth quarter.
+Despite the COVID-19 pandemic, the Office of Business Assistance participated in several virtual programs to promote HISD business, bid opportunities, and pre-bid meetings to its extensive contact list of minority companies during the first quarter.

-In-person Workshop Wednesday meetings sponsored by the Supplier Diversity team were canceled per the HISD Communicable Disease Plan, which outlines district health and safety protocols, including the prohibition of in-person meetings during the pandemic.
+The Business Assistance/Supplier Diversity team participated in four virtual outreach events.
+Interagency Mentor-Protégé Program was canceled due to COVID.
+Unfortunately, in-person Workshop Wednesday meetings sponsored by the Supplier Diversity team had to be canceled in the second and third quarters, as the HISD Communicable Disease Plan, which outlines district health and safety protocols, prohibits in-person meetings due to the pandemic.

 The current M/WBE participation rate for 2012 Bond projects is 28.11 percent - above the 20 percent goal originally set by program officials.
-The MBE commitment is 24.97 percent and the WBE is 3.13 percent.
+Looking at the September report the MBE commitment is 24.97 percent and the WBE is 3.14 percent for a total of 28.11 percent.